Skip to content

 Email body:

-Keep the email short (between 100-200 words).
-The first sentence should make it clear what the email is about.
+Keep the email short (up to 500 words).
+The first sentence should always make it clear what your email is about.

 Include a key summary of what action you want members to take at the end of the email (this is the call to action).
 If this is an event, you can say ‘register for your place’ or for a survey, you can say ‘take the survey’.
 This should be a reminder of the action words you used in the subject line.